Search

 But even in tough times–like breakups or bad days– the cafe has also opened its doors to customers who need a family.

-“Safe space ito [ng LGBTQ community], at the same time, dahil nabibigyan nila kami ng energy—parang nagiging safe space namin ang isa’t isa,” Nariese shares as she talks about the familial bonds that has formed within the cafe.
+“Safe space ito [ng LGBTQ community], at the same time, dahil nabibigyan nila kami ng energy—parang nagiging safe space namin ang isa’t isa,” Nariese shared as she dscribed the familial bonds that has formed within the cafe.

 To her, the best thing about the Food For The Gays is the community that has been built.
 Friendships are formed, people meet people, and even though you come here by yourself the first time, you’re sure that you won’t feel alone on your next visit.

-When asked about why she chose to use this cafe as her platform, she recalls a story where her friend asked her not to mix politics and business.
-To which she replies, “Food For The Gays ang pangalan namin, eh!
+When asked about why she chose to use this cafe as her platform, she recalled a story where her friend asked her not to mix politics and business.
+To which she replied, “Food For The Gays ang pangalan namin, eh!
 Pangalan palang, politikal na!

 For Nariese, it’s important for Food For The Gays to be a platform for her advocacies especially because not everyone has the luxury to stand up for themselves.
 Not everyone feels safe and not everyone has someone to look up to for support.